 Who Gets the Income?

-They say that these lotteries will be used as a “sensible, socially accepted, non-political, global fundraising mechanism”.
-They go on saying that they will “assist world needs” focusing on “hunger, potable water, disease, literacy, global warming, alternative energy and reserves for the next tsunami, earthquake or hurricane”.
+They say these lotteries will be used as a “sensible, socially accepted, non-political, global fundraising mechanism”.
+They go on to say that they will “assist world needs” focusing on “hunger, potable water, disease, literacy, global warming, alternative energy and reserves for the next tsunami, earthquake or hurricane”.
 But there is no information on how they will decide and when any funds available will be allocated.

 There is a heap of articles about the founder Jordan Gerberg of WorldwideLottery.com dating back as far as 2007.
 Guess he’s been working on this for a while.
 There are two snail mail post office addresses for California and Colorado, and a couple of email addresses.
 There are no phone numbers.